-(1) Gives effect to a 1,450,000-for-1 forward stock split on our common stock effected on February 25, 2021.
+(1) Gives effect to a -for- stock split on our common stock to be effected prior to the completion of this offering.

 (2) See "-Non-GAAP Financial Measures" above for definitions of these measures.
-Adjusted EPS, Adjusted EBITDA, Adjusted EBITDA Margin, Leverage Ratio, and free cash flow are non-GAAP measures.
-See "-Key
+Adjusted EBITDA, Adjusted EBITDA Margin, Leverage Ratio, and free cash flow are non-GAAP measures.
+See "-Key Financial and Operating Measures-Non-GAAP Financial Measures" above for reconciliations of these measures to the most directly comparable financial measure calculated and presented in accordance with U.S. GAAP.